 Educating a child after epilepsy surgery often requires a multi-disciplinary approach.
 Some children may need only accommodations, or minor modifications to the curriculum, while others may require significant supports such as 1:1 aides and 1:4 academic instruction.

-Our fact sheets, guides, videos, and informational links help you understand your student so you can help them succeed in school.
+Our fact sheets, guides, videos, and informational links are reliable knowledge translation summaries that help you understand your student so you can help them succeed in school.
 They include:

 Education After Hemispherectomy – An Introductory Guide – Rev. July 2017